JeremiahSalley/popcorntime/README.md

 2. npm run start

 # Netflex Clone
-Create a netflex clone with React
+Create a netflex clone with React front and used Firebase as the backend

 # Technology Use:
 - React